 I say shelves instead of storage or bins because ideally, the toys will be visible, easy to grab, and easy to put away for your toddler.
 And bins are for storing large numbers of toys in a single space, whereas a Montessori bedroom ideally just has a handful of toys present at a time.
 This helps prevent clutter, makes cleanup easier, and keeps your toddler from being overwhelmed by choice.

-These shelves from Target have that wonderful natural wood perfect for a Montessori bedroom.
+These shelves have that wonderful natural wood perfect for a Montessori bedroom.
 They’re only 26 inches tall so your toddler can reach even items sitting on top, and it’s just the right width to hold a variety of toys without being overwhelming.
-You can place toys directly on the shelves for easy access (and cleanup), or you can add clear bins or wooden trays to help contain smaller items better.
+You can place toys directly on the shelves for easy access (and cleanup), or you can add shallow clear bins to help contain smaller items better.

 A Workspace

-An often forgotten element, a Montessori toddler room can benefit tremendously from a dedicated workspace.
+An often forgotten element, a toddler room can benefit tremendously from a dedicated workspace.
 Your toddler can draw, color, and sticker on their own private table, in their own toddler-sized chair, in the comfort of their own tailor-made room.
-The Pillowfort set from Target, below, is very cute, natural-looking, and affordable.
+The Delta set below is very cute, natural-looking, and affordable.

 If you’re worried about a mess, well, you should be!
 But making messes is part of learning and maturing.
-You can help mitigate the mess by taping paper to the wall around the workspace and putting a washable rug underneath, like the one below from Pottery Barn Kids (they have a TON of beautiful ones).
+You can help mitigate the mess by taping paper to the wall around the workspace and putting a washable rug underneath.
+Pottery Barn has a lot of really beautiful ones.

 Blackout Curtains